-Traffic Control Uplink/Downlink Setting

-The Uplink/Downlink Settings page allow you to customize the Ethernet, 2.4 GHz and 5 GHz downlink and uplink interfaces by specifying downlink/uplink bandwidth rates in Mbits per second.
+Traffic Control Uplink/Downlink Setting The Uplink/Downlink Settings page allow you to customize the downlink and uplink interfaces by specifying downlink/uplink bandwidth rates in Mbits per second.
 These values are also used in the QoS and Traffic Manager windows.
 Once the desired uplink and downlink settings are finished, click the Save button to let your changes take effect.
+Ethernet: Check the box to specify the Downlink or Uplink settings.
 Downlink Bandwidth: The downlink bandwidth in Mbits per second.
 Uplink Bandwidth: The uplink bandwidth in Mbits per second.